What is Dexilant?

-It is important to note that the initial symptoms of a heart attack often mirror the symptoms of heartburn.
-If you experience shortness of breath, chest pains or tingling shoulders or arms, contact a physician or dial 911 immediately.
+It’s important to note the initial symptoms of a heart attack often mirror the symptoms of heartburn.
+If you experience shortness of breath, chest pains, or tingling of the shoulders and arms, contact a physician or dial 911 immediately.

 Studies have shown a link between PPI (Dexilant) use and CDK, with one study showing a 28% increase in risk for developing the chronic disease.
-Another recent study conducted by the Johns Hopkins Bloomberg School of Health, showed an increase in patients prescribed to PPI’s.
-NPR Online quoted Adam Schoenfeld, who co-authored an editorial accompanying the study, as saying,
+Another study conducted by the Johns Hopkins Bloomberg School of Health, showed an increase in patients prescribed to PPI’s.
+NPR quoted Adam Schoenfeld, who co-authored an editorial accompanying the study, as saying:

 PPI drug statistics across the world

 PPIs have remained amongst the top-selling drugs in the world since their approval in the mid 1990’s.
 They are considered to be the most effective drug in treating GERD and heartburn, conditions that affect millions of people each year.
 Though PPIs are widely accepted as being “safe drugs”, they have been shown to cause a host of complications.

 Sufferers have reported cases ranging from kidney disease, to heart attacks.
 PPIs have even been linked to an increased risk for dementia in patients over 65 years old.
 In the 20 years since the drug class’ approval, adverse accounts continue to mount related to long term exposure to Proton Pump Inhibitors.